State Subsidies and Tax Concessions

 Extractive companies can also receive non-specific financial help from the state that is not related to the natural resources sector, if they meet the appropriate criteria for the support programme.
 Financial aid can be granted as a subsidy, loan or help servicing debt, although nowadays the majority of financial help is in the form of subsidies.
 For a long time now loans granted directly from the Federal budget have played a secondary role.
 The reason for this is that the Federal Government uses banks to award the loans and they generally receive an interest subsidy for implementing the programme.
 The Federal Government’s subsidy report provides information about this financial aid, the extent of the aid and the support objectives.
 There is no information in the report about the amount of financial aid paid out to the individual recipients.

 State subsidies for companies are also the subject of the Treaty on the Functioning of the European Union, as this may reduce competition in the common internal market.
-The EU uses the term state aid instead of the term subsidy and thus a legal definition that is different from the definition of the term subsidy (4).
-In this context, state aid is not only considered to mean direct financial grants to companies, debt relief or reduced-rate loans: it may also mean guarantees, tax reliefs or the provision of plots of land, goods, or services at special conditions which constitute an advantage for the respective company.
+The EU uses the term state aid instead of the term subsidy and thus a legal definition that is different from the definition of the term “subsidy”.5 In this context, state aid is not only considered to mean direct financial grants to companies, debt relief or reduced-rate loans: it may also mean guarantees, tax reliefs or the provision of plots of land, goods, or services at special conditions which constitute an advantage for the respective company.
 In order to guarantee fair competition in Europe, the Treaties and corresponding secondary legislation determine the conditions under which such state aid is permissible.
 From 1 July 2016 the member states of the European Union are required each year to disclose information on any government support granted.
-Depending on the legal basis under state aid law, this obligation applies to each individual aid above a threshold of €500,000 or €100,000 per company, per benefit and per year, and the respective member state has to disclose this information on a detailed state aid website, including:
+Depending on the legal basis under state aid law, this obligation applies to each individual aid above a threshold of €100,000 per company.
+The respective member state has to disclose this information on a detailed state aid website, (see Concessions for electricity and energy taxes)

 The name of the recipient, the amount and the purpose of the state aid together with the legal basis must be published.
 Where companies in the natural resources sector receive state aid, e. g.
 In the form of reduced-rate loans above the threshold, these can be viewed by the public.